Skip to main content

 • The right to know the criteria for continued eligibility for each financial aid program and how the financial aid process works, including deadlines for submitting application(s) for each individual financial aid program.

-• The right to know how their financial aid eligibility is determined, including how costs for tuition and fees, books and supplies, room and board, personal expenses, and travel expenses were calculated in their estimated cost of attendance, as well as how much of their financial need, as determined by the institution, has been met.
+• The right to know how their financial aid eligibility is determined, including how costs for tuition and fees, books and supplies, housing and food, personal expenses, and transportation were calculated in their estimated cost of attendance, as well as how much of their financial need, as determined by the institution, has been met.

 • The right to know what resources are considered in the calculation of their financial aid eligibility/need.